Lattice investigation of custodial two-Higgs-doublet model at weak quartic couplings: Standard model physics within the lattice 2HDM

 \subsection{Standard Model physics on the lattice 2HDM}

 In this work, we examine carefully the spectrum of the BSM scalar states in the 2HDM described in secs.~\ref{sec:strategy_lattice_formulation} and \ref{sec:strategy_phase_structure}, i.e., the model that shares the same custodial symmetry with the SM.
 We are particularly interested in exploring how the spectrum of these BSM states depends on the cutoff scale.
 In this procedure, one must embed the SM in this model by tuning the bare parameters to reproduce SM physics.
-This introduces the notion of a line of partially constant physics (LPCP), on which we fix the values of two dimensionless, renormalized SM quantities, namely, the ratio of the Higgs to the $W$ boson masses,
+This introduces the notion of a line of partially constant physics (LPCP), on which we fix the values of two dimensionless, renormalized SM quantities, namely, the ratio of the Higgs to the $W$ boson\footnote{ What we call the $W$ bosons in this work are the physical gauge invariant vector states that transform as a triplet under the global $SU(2)$ custodial symmetry group.
+Their masses can be determined by spectroscopy studies on the lattice.
+While this is not to be confused with the usual $W$ boson from gauge-fixed perturbation theory (a triplet under gauge symmetry), assuming the validity of the FMS mechanism allows to identify the perturbative states with the physical states.},

 and the renormalized running gauge coupling $g_{R}^{2}(\mu)$.
 The ratio, $R$, can also be related at tree-level to the renormalized quartic coupling of the corresponding `broken' scalar, $R^{2}\propto \lambda_{R}/g_{R}^{2}$ \cite{fodor_simulating_1994}.
 In the following, we fix the $R$-ratio to be close to the SM value, $R = 1.5$, while the renormalized gauge coupling is set to its physical value at the scale of the $W$ boson mass, $g_{R}^{2}(\mu=m_{W})\equiv 4\pi \alpha_{W}(\mu=m_{W})\sim 0.5$.
 In other words, we scan the space of bare couplings in eqs.~(\ref{eq:lattice action}) and (\ref{eq:YM action}) to study possible values of the BSM scalar masses while keeping $R$ and $g_{R}^{2}(\mu=m_{W})$ constant.
 Since no BSM particles have been found experimentally, it is not of interest to perform tune a complete line of constant physics for the 2HDM by also keeping the masses of the BSM states fixed.